spynix/create-cjs/README.md

 That said, I was fairly happy with SoundJS and PreloadJS.
 I didn't make extensive use of the libraries, but for what I wanted to do it was relatively easy to make it do it.
-I wasn't fond of Preload's naming conventions but I was pleased with the core design.
+I wasn't fond of Preload's naming conventions but I was rather pleased with the API.